Koha-Community/kohadocs/source/circulation.rst

 multiple branches then all branches with that item available will see the hold to pull until one library triggers the hold.

+If enabled, clicking the *Mark item as lost* button will mark item as lost and notify the requesting patron depending on the value of the :ref:`CanMarkHoldsAwaitingPickupAsLost` system preference.

 |image578|

 You can limit the results you see by using the Refine box on the left